ned14/llfio/Readme.md

 - [ ] Figure out all hard linked file entries for some inode.
 - [ ] Generate list of all hard linked files in a tree (i.e. refcount>1) and which are the same inode.

+### Eventual transactional key-blob store:
+- What's the least possible complex implementation based on files and directories?
+  - `store/index` is 48 bit counter + open hash map of 128 bit key to blob
+  identifier (64 bits) which can be:

+    1. `store/small/01-3f` for blobs < 65520 bytes.
+Each blob is padded to 64 byte
+    multiple and tail record with 6 byte (48 bit) counter + 2 byte size aligned at end + optional hash.
+There are 15 of these used to maximise write concurrency.
+    Blob identifier is top 6 bits smallfile id, cannot be 0.
+    Remaining 58 bits is the offset into the smallfile (shifted left 6 bits, all records in smallfiles are at 64 byte multiples).

+    2. `store/large/*` for blobs >= 65520.
+      - `store/large/hexkey/48bithexcounter` stores each blob
+      - Last 64 bytes contains magic, size, optional hash.
+    Blob identifier is top 6 bits zero.
+Next 10 bits is 4 bits mantissa shifted left 6 bits of shift (0-63) for approx size.
+Remaining 48 bits is counter.

+  - `store/config` keeps:
+    - transactions enabled or not.
+    - write concurrency (i.e. number of small files)
+    - mmap enable or not (i.e. can be used over network drive)
+    - content hash used e.g. SpookyHash
+    - compression used e.g. pithy
+    - dirty flag i.e. do fsck on next first open
+      - `O_SYNC` was on or not last open (affects severity of any fsck).
+    - shared lock kept on config so we know last user exit/first user enter
+- How do I detect transaction conflicts?
+  - Could lock the bottom 64 bits of key hashes being updated during write?
+  False abort between colliding keys possible though.
+  - Could lock the 48 bit counter for the revision of each blob we are basing this transaction on?
+No false abort, but instead updates of keys related in last transaction can remove concurrency.

 ## Commits and tags in this git repository can be verified using: